5 Google Docs CV templates you can use for free

 - delete the section you don’t need

-Following that process helps you avoid having a blank cell push onto your second page and messing up your formatting.
+Following that process helps you avoid having a blank cell push onto your second page and mess up your formatting.

 3. Stirling